-The 240Hz refresh rate is currently available only on certain 1080p TN monitors while for more vivid colours and viewing angles, you can get a 144Hz gaming monitor with an IPS or a VA screen.
-In addition, you can get a 144Hz monitor with a higher screen resolution for an overall better but also more demanding image quality.
+The 240Hz refresh rate is available only on certain 1080p TN monitors, while for more vivid colours and viewing angles, you can get a 144Hz gaming monitor with an IPS or a VA screen.
+In addition, you can get a 144Hz monitor with a higher screen resolution for an overall better but more demanding image quality.

-Eventually, you need to determine whether to have a variable refresh rate like FreeSync and G-SYNC on your monitor, or some form of backlight strobing motion blur reduction.
-Needless to say, these technologies are available with monitors for both 144Hz and 240Hz which also affects the price.
+Eventually, it would help if you determined whether to have a variable refresh rate like FreeSync and G-SYNC on your monitor or some form of backlight strobing motion blur reduction.
+These technologies are available with monitors for 144Hz and 240Hz, which also affects the price.

 Is it worth upgrading from 144hz to 240hz?

 240Hz monitors are much newer than 144Hz, but they are more popular.
 The general view on 240Hz monitors seems to be that it can be a good improvement if the machine manages 240 frames in a game in a stable way.
 Only 1920×1080 displays are currently suitable.

 The two key upsides of high refresh rates are improved responsiveness and more smooth gameplay experience with reduced motion blur.
 The ability to improve response times for competitive multiplayer.

 Even during the most intense games, the GeForce RTX 2060 will help you maintain a solid 144 FPS at 1080p with high settings.
 That’s where GeForce RTX 2080 and GeForce RTX 2080 Ti shine for achieving the ultimate 240 FPS.